dsebban/md-blog/f_brackets.md

 It's a type which abstracts over types which abstract over types!!!

-Feel like inception, right?
-Hopefully you followed until here and everything is starting to fall into place.
+Feels like inception, right?
+Hopefully you've followed until here and everything is starting to fall into place.

 # Higher kinded types